Digitizing historical postcards from the CVTC Permanent Collections & Archives

 The Cultural Heritage Steward: Selena Ortega-Chiolero

-Selena Ortega-Chiolero has worked with an array of museums, galleries and non-profit organizations throughout California and Alaska.
-Her broad industry experience includes museum administration, development, curation, collections, exhibitions and programs.
-She holds degrees in both Art History and Asian Studies from California State University, Sacramento, certifications in Museum Studies from the Institute of American Indian Arts (IAIA) in Santa Fe, New Mexico, and Cultural Heritage Tourism from the International Institute of Tourism Studies at George Washington University.
-Selena completed her Masters of Fine Arts in Cultural Administration (Tribal Museums and Cultural Centers) from IAIA in May 2024, and was a 2021-2023 Fellow with the University of Virginia’s Rare Book School’s Andrew W. Mellon Fellowship for Diversity, Inclusion and Cultural Heritage and a member of the 2024 Archives Leadership Institute.
+Selena holds dual bachelor's degrees in Art History and Asian Studies from California State University, Sacramento.
+She also earned certifications in Museum Studies from the Institute of American Indian Arts (IAIA) in Santa Fe, New Mexico, and in Cultural Heritage Tourism from the International Institute of Tourism Studies at George Washington University.
+In May 2024, she completed her Master of Fine Arts in Cultural Administration (Tribal Museums and Cultural Centers) from IAIA.
+She was a 2021–2023 Fellow with the University of Virginia’s Rare Book School as part of the Andrew W. Mellon Fellowship for Diversity, Inclusion, and Cultural Heritage, and is a 2024 alum of the Archives Leadership Institute.

-Selena is currently the Museum Specialist for Chickaloon Village Traditional Council (CVTC) where she is responsible for the CVTC Tribal Collections and Archives that house the history and cultural expressions of the Ahtna Dene of Nay’dini’aa Na’ Kayax’ (Chickaloon Native Village).
-Selena supports the Tribe’s work in cultural site preservation, cultural tourism, and repatriation.
+Selena currently serves as Museum Specialist for the Chickaloon Village Traditional Council (CVTC), where she stewards the Permanent Collections and Archives that document and celebrate the history and cultural expressions of the Ahtna Dene of Nay’dini’aa Na’ Kayax (Chickaloon Native Village).
+She also supports the Tribe’s initiatives in cultural site preservation, cultural tourism, and repatriation.